florianmoss/ansible-successful-onboarding/README.md

             Name: Demo
       register: ec2
 ```
 AWS offers hundreds of products.
-Pick something that is relevant to you, such as backing up a database, deploying a new user to an EC2 instance or a developer self-service for development and testing purposes.
+Pick something relevant to you, such as backing up a database, deploying a new user to an EC2 instance, or a developer self-service for development and testing purposes.

 <hr>

 ## Deliverable 2
-At this stage you should have a few playbooks that help you with the automation of basic tasks.
-It is important that you take some time now to rewview how the first week went.
+At this stage, you should have a few playbooks that help you with the automation of basic tasks.
+It is important that you take some time now to review how the first week went.
 Were there any roadblocks?
 Is everyone confident when it comes to the basics: Can you write playbooks, use roles, use collections, apply variables when needed, etc.

 Some advice from experience: Don't pull the *Java programmer* behavior and try to modularize all of your playbooks in the beginning. **Make sure that they do what you want them to do.
-You will be able to review them at a later stage.** In the first week it's much more important to actually get started and deliver playbooks that help you automate stuff.
+You will be able to review them at a later stage.** In the first week it's much more important to get started and deliver playbooks that help you automate stuff.

 <hr>

 # Month 1 to 3
-This is arguably the most exciting stage as your are now an advanced Ansible Automation team and you can really start pushing the boundries.
+This is arguably the most exciting stage as you are now an advanced Ansible Automation team and you can start pushing the boundaries.

 <hr>

 ## Non-production Tower cluster
 Look at your current usage and evaluate the need for a non-production Tower cluster.
-This is often used in larger enterprises but it could also make sense for an SME depending on the usage and criticallity of hosts that are managed.
+This is often used in larger enterprises but it could also make sense for an SME depending on the usage and criticality of hosts that are managed.

 <hr>

 ## Integration with Ticketing/Self-Service Portal
 [ServiceNow offers great integration](https://github.com/ServiceNowITOM/servicenow-ansible) with Ansible.
 There is a [fantastic blog post](https://www.ansible.com/blog/ansible-servicenow-howto-part-3-making-outbound-restful-api-calls-to-ansible-tower) that helps you with a step-by-step guide setting all of this up.

-You could also write a simple web-app that trigger makes use of the Tower API, this is especially useful if HR is looking to automate the on-boarding process for a new employee.
+You could also write a simple web-app that makes use of the Tower API, this is especially useful if HR is looking to automate the onboarding process for a new employee.

-There are no limits really.
+There are no limits.
 Again, start small and roll with it.

 <hr>